eye-square/docs/client-scripts-api.md

 ```

 The `origin.path` property of an event refers to the abstract hierarchy of the context, not a location within the dom tree.
 The fields in `payload` are variable and might change from event to event.

+The `origin.domElement` property should be used only when you can't get the needed information from the event itself.
+In case you you think there is information that should be added to the event, please contact us.

 ## Filtering events